List of Anglo-Saxon cemeteries

 Anglo-Saxon cemeteries have been found in England, Wales and Scotland.
 The burial sites date primarily from the fifth century to the seventh century AD, before the Christianisation of Anglo-Saxon England.
-Later Anglo-Saxon period cemeteries have been found with graves dating from the 9th to the 11th century.
-Burials include both inhumation and cremation.
-Inhumation burials before the late seventh century when pagan funerary rituals were the norm, often consisted of rectangular graves, with coffins or were lined with stones.
-High status burials, often held burial furniture, predominantly burial beds.
-Grave goods were often placed with the body, and included jewellery, especially Anglo-Saxon brooches, weapons, tools, and household items.
+Burial rites include both inhumation and cremation, sometimes within the same cemetery; which factors governed the mode of burial is debated.
+Inhumation burials before the late seventh century were not uniformly oriented and included a wide range of grave goods.
+High status burials sometimes had burial furniture, such as burial beds.
+Grave goods were often placed with the body, and included jewellery, (especially Anglo-Saxon brooches and beads) weapons (swords, spears and shields) and household items, including girdle hangers and keys.
+Individuals were sometimes buried with others in multiple burials or with complete horses or dogs.

+Later Anglo-Saxon period cemeteries (from the 9th to 11th century) tend to follow the Christian practice of east-west oriented burials, typically with very few grave goods.
+The lack of dress items (brooches, buckles, etc.) suggests that shroud burial was normalised by this period.

 List of Anglo Saxon Cemeteries

 This is a partial list of Anglo-Saxon Cemeteries.